 Our final example showcases how pallets can be used to create a structure, rather than being stacked for product display.
 Although we’re sure this is mounted to a more stable backdrop (we hope!), the pallets protrude from the display, creating a multi-depth display, which when combined with screens & graphic displays makes a bright, spacious exhibition space.

 Used in a more direct way (and on a much grander scale!), the “Astronomy Domine” installation surrounds Henri VI’s statue, providing a direct source of light and a framing tool to attract attention.
-Used on a smaller scale, this application of neon would work incredibly well, especially in an event space where there are multiple visual cues at any one point, so creating a product surround of high intensity light would be a welcome focus point.
+Used on a smaller scale, this application of neon would work incredibly well, especially in an event space where there are multiple visual cues at any one point, so creating a product surround of high-intensity light would be a welcome focal point.

 The clever part of this display comes in two parts; the integration of the lighting & the programmed effects.
 The lighting is integrated into the channel of each profile throughout the structure, which when viewed in context from a distance displays a large glow, giving a ‘lightning’ effect.
 Programming the lighting itself doesn’t present a great challenge, however creating the effects is more complex, which results in an amazing linear display.

 The second display takes a much more simplistic approach, with equally breathtaking results.
 Creating two spheres, one mounted within the other, results in a display with multiple depths.
-Especially when combined with higher level lighting on the inner sphere, allows the user to configure different variations of display.
+Especially when combined with higher-level lighting on the inner sphere, allows the user to configure different variations of the display.

 This type of display is perfect for event environments, especially where space is at a premium.
 In addition to this, complex lighting displays attract a high amount of sharing via social media and other channels, which is a key indicator for performance at exhibitions nowadays.

-Perhaps the most common use of neon, especially currently at exhibition and events, is as a signage or promotional tool.
+Perhaps the most common use of neon, especially currently at exhibitions and events, is as signage or promotional tool.
 We rarely see neon in any other setting than wall-mounted, and our first example challenges this.